Email Marketing: Single Optin vs Double Optin

 AutoResponder companies like Aweber, GetResponse, Constant Contact, iContact, etc… charge on a sliding scale meaning the larger your list, the more you will pay each month.

 When their system looks at your account, they see the total number of prospects.
-So if you have 5,000 records but only 3,000 are actually deliverable, you are paying too much.
+So if you have 5,000 records but only 3,000 are actually deliverable, you are paying for email addresses your message will never reach.

 The idea behind using technology like autoresponders and email marketing should be to help your business increase sales while reducing expenses.
-Using single optin to build your email marketing lists could cost you not only in efficiency but also in your pocketbook.
+Using single optin to build your email marketing lists could cost you not only in efficiency, potential legal ramifications, but also in your pocketbook.